aosabook/500lines/spreadsheet/chapter.md

 The `if (!self.Spreadsheet)` line tests if `main.js` is loaded correctly; if not, it tells the browser to navigate to `es5/index.html` instead.
 This _redirect-based graceful degradation_ technique ensures that, for pre-2015 browsers with no ES6 support, we can use the translated-to-ES5 versions of JS programs as a fallback.

-The next two line loads the CSS resource, closes the `head` section, and begins the `body` section containing the user-visible part:
+The next two lines load the CSS resource, close the `head` section, and begins the `body` section containing the user-visible part:

 ```html
   <link href="styles.css" rel="stylesheet">